carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Other Options
 -------------
-Clang options that that don't fit neatly into other categories.
+Clang options that don't fit neatly into other categories.

 .. option:: -MV